The Elite Trader Plan

 Goal

-Use a few tools well, not many tools poorly.
+Use a few tools well, rather than many tools poorly.

 In Session